ErikinBC/paranet/README.md

 \end{align*}
 $$

-When moving from the univariate to the multivariate distribution, we assume that scale parameter takes is an exponential transform (to ensure positivity) of a linear combination of parameters ($\eta$).
-Optimization occurs by balancing the data likelihood with the magnitude of the coefficients ($R$), as is shown below.
+When moving from the univariate to the multivariate distribution, we assume that scale parameter takes is an exponential transform (to ensure positivity) of a linear combination of parameters: $\eta$.
+Optimization occurs by balancing the data likelihood with the magnitude of the coefficients, $R$:

 $$
 \begin{align*}